kuzzleio/documentation-old/src/plugins-reference/plugins-features/adding-authentication-strategy.md

           fields: ['login', 'password']
         },
         methods: {
+          // The name of the afterRegister function
+          afterRegister: 'afterRegister',
-          // The name of the create function
+          // [mandatory] The name of the create function
           create: 'create',
-          // The name of the delete function
+          // [mandatory] The name of the delete function
           delete: 'delete',
-          // The name of the exists function
+          // [mandatory] The name of the exists function
           exists: 'exists',
+          // The name of the getById function
+          getById: 'getById',
           // The name of the getInfo function
           getInfo: 'getInfo',
-          // The name of the update function
+          // [mandatory] The name of the update function
           update: 'update',
-          // The name of the validate function
+          // [mandatory] The name of the validate function
           validate: 'validate',
-          // The name of the verify function
+          // [mandatory] The name of the verify function
           verify: 'verify'
         }
       }